 Jerry Krenach is Managing Director of Global Music Production for mcgarrybowen, part of the Dentsu Aegis Network.
 Based in New York, Jerry is in charge of Music Production & Supervision for mcgarrybowen's worldwide offices and has built one of the largest and most recognized music departments in the industry.
-Named Agency of the Year by Advertising Age Magazine twice in the last five years, mcgarrybowen's clients include United Airlines, Intel, Maserati, Verizon, Jeep, Northrop Grumman, Staples, Disney, JCPenney, Marriott, Kraft, Dr. Pepper Snapple Group, Honda, Crayola and Chevron.
+Named Agency of the Year by Advertising Age Magazine twice in the last five years, mcgarrybowen's clients include American Express, United Airlines, Intel, Verizon, Northrop Grumman, Disney, Marriott, Kraft, Honda, Crayola and Chevron.

 Prior to joining mcgarrybowen Jerry served as Partner, Head of Music Production at J. Walter Thompson as well as an independent Executive Music Producer for agencies such as BBDO, Deutsch, Publicis, Euro and KBS, producing music for brands including Coke, Jaguar, Volvo, Sheraton, Heineken, Levi's, Revlon, AT&T, and Smirnoff.

 With over 25 years in the music industry along an unconventional path, Jerry's award-winning career has encompassed work as an Executive Producer, Arranger, Music Supervisor, record label Co-Founder, and as a member of the Music Department at Saturday Night Live.

 An accomplished and lifelong drummer, he's recorded, toured or performed with numerous artists including Chris Whitley, Lou Reed, Daryl Hall, Shawn Colvin, Phoebe Snow, and Roger McGuinn.

 Jerry is a graduate of Berklee College of Music with a degree in Arranging and a voting member of the GRAMMYs.